Key Takeaways

 4. Written and Verbal

-In some instances, an oral agreement may be enforced, but the norm is that most contracts are required to be in writing to be valid.
-Written contractual agreements are needed in situations where a considerable amount of time will pass before the contract is honored, such as a last will and testament which includes a high value or amount of consideration, debts, and/or property.
+In some instances, an oral agreement may be enforced, but the norm is that most contracts must be in writing to be valid.
+Written contracts are required in situations where a considerable amount of time will pass before the contract is honored, such as a last will and testament, which includes high-value assets, debts, or property.

 When Does a Contract Become Void?